Anonymous racist letter targets Hutt City Council candidate Shazly Rasheed

-A Hutt City council candidate has been the victim of a racist, anonymous, letter.
+A Hutt City council election candidate has been the victim of a vile racist, anonymous letter telling her to "go back to the country you came from".

-Shazly Rasheed, a local business owner who is running for council for the first time, posted the letter on Facebook today.
+Shazly Rasheed, a local business owner who is running for council for the first time, posted the anonymous letter on her Facebook page today.

 "Just when you thought this election couldn't get any ugly, [sic] this arrived in the mail."

+The letters starts out by rudely questioning the eligibility of Rasheed - who has lived in New Zealand for 24 years, including two decades in Lower Hutt, and is originally from the Maldives.

-"You look and sound like you have only been in this country for 5 minutes but you seem to think you can represent us," the letter reads.
+"You look and sound like you have only been in this country for five minutes but you seem to think you can represent us," the letter says.

-"How would a foreigner ever understand the issues facing our City and Country?
+"How would a foreigner ever understand the issues facing our city and country?

-"Go back to the country you came from and try it there."
+"Go back to the country you came from and try it there.

+"We don't need people like you telling us how to live our life.

+"I am getting sick of immigrants and feminists telling me what is best for me, my family and my country."

+The letter which is dated September 20, is then signed off by a "concerned Kiwi".

-The letter comes after Rasheed's billboards have been targeted with vandalism.
+It comes after Rasheed's billboards had already been repeatedly targeted by vandals in Taita, Wingate and Stokes Valley.

-National MP Chris Bishop has already spoken out slamming the letter on Facebook.
+She has publicly said that it had been saddening for her knowing her children had seen the defaced signs.

+But Rasheed had maintained that the vandalism had made her even more determined to fight for inclusiveness and diversity.

 "No guts to even put his name to his racism and sexism," Bishop said.